Cleft Lip & Palate Complications – Houston, TX

 As a new or expecting parent, you have a lot of worries on your plate, but the biggest concern shared by parents is that their child will not be healthy.
 While only one in a thousand children are born with cleft lip or palate, this malformation of the oral and facial structures can lead to significant concern as your child develops.
 Many parents worry about their child’s appearance, but aesthetics is not the only concern.
-Left untreated, orofacial clefts can lead to a number of serious complications.
+Left untreated, there are a number of serious cleft lip and palate complications for our Houston, TX patients.
 This page discusses some of the complications that come along with cleft lip and palate and how treatment from your oral surgeons in Houston at Piney Point Oral & Maxillofacial Surgery may be able to prevent them.
 Contact us to find out more about cleft palate and lip and how we can help.

 The palate, the roof of the mouth, plays an important role in the feeding process for infants whether you choose to bottle or breastfeed.
 There may be either a partial or complete cleft in the palate, and the infant may find it extremely difficult to feed because the child cannot produce enough suction to take in the breastmilk or baby formula.
 A Houston oral surgeon may be able to repair this problem within the first year or two of a baby’s life, depending on the child’s health, facial structure development, and individual needs.